Amed Rosario Player Props: Guardians vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is No. 1 in MLB with a collective 9.7 strikeouts per nine innings.
+- The Astros pitching staff is fourth in the league with a collective 9.5 strikeouts per nine innings.

-- The Astros have a 3.27 team ERA that leads all MLB pitching staffs.
+- The Astros have the first-ranked team ERA among all MLB pitching staffs (3.31).

-- Astros pitchers combine to rank 13th in baseball in home runs surrendered (66 total, one per game).
+- The Astros rank 13th in baseball in home runs given up (67 total, one per game).

-- Javier (7-1) gets the starting nod for the Astros in his 13th start of the season.
-He's put together a 2.84 ERA in 69 2/3 innings pitched, with 72 strikeouts.
+- France makes the start for the Astros, his seventh of the season.
+He is 1-1 with a 3.44 ERA and 29 strikeouts in 34 2/3 innings pitched.

-- The right-hander last appeared on Saturday against the Los Angeles Angels, when he tossed six innings, allowing one earned run while giving up six hits.
+- In his last time out on Sunday, the right-hander tossed seven innings against the Los Angeles Angels, giving up one earned run while surrendering three hits.

+- The 28-year-old has amassed an ERA of 3.44, with 7.7 strikeouts per nine innings, in six games this season.
+Opponents are batting .231 against him.

 © 2023 Data Skrive.
 All rights reserved.